You are here :

 Topics to be addressed in the webinar are amongst others: (i) flexible working time; (ii) work space and accommodation and statutory right for a home office; (iii) performance management without formal performance appraisals; (iv) 24/7 connectivity; (v) unlimited vacation.

-• - Avik Biswas (IndusLaw in India)
+Avik Biswas (IndusLaw, India)

-• - Tania Mistretta (Jackson Lewis in USA)
+- Tania Mistretta (Jackson Lewis, USA)

-• - Iván Suárez (Suárez de Vivero in Spain)
+- Iván Suárez (Suárez de Vivero, Spain)

-• - Moderator: John Sander (Jackson Lewis in USA)
+Moderator: John Sander (Jackson Lewis, USA)

 Sexual Harassment in the workplace (Lexology)